Disneyland Anaheim

 DARK RIDES

 In a previous trip report, I nicknamed Disneyland Resort the Dark Ride Capital of the World and my opinion didn’t change.
 It’s not just about quantity, but I’m also amazed by the high level of quality.
 Two Grande Dames of the dark ride world can be found in New Orleans Square.
 I’m talking about Pirates of the Caribbean and Haunted Mansion, which opened in 1967 and 1969, respectively.
 It’s quite an achievement to keep dark rides running for more than 50 years, but it’s even more incredible to keep these attractions in perfect shape.
-Both rides provide world-class experiences and they refuse to reveil their age.
-Respect.
+Both rides provide world-class experiences and they refuse to reveal their age.
+By the way: during our latest visit, we got to experience Haunted Mansion Holiday, a temporary re-theme based on The Nightmare Before Christmas.
+I’m not a fan of the film, but this overlay is downright spectacular.

 In comparison to Haunted Mansion and Pirates, Indiana Jones Adventure is a relatively young dark ride.
 Still, the Temple of the Forbidden Eye has been a part of Disneyland for 25 years now.
 You wouldn’t expect it to be that old, because it’s one of Disney’s most immersive attractions ever.
 This is an exciting tour through a cursed temple with several fabulous scenes and special effects.
 It’s fast, it’s intense and it’s incredibly good.
 An elaborately themed queue and a mysteriously-looking temple facade certainly add to the excitement.